ByiQ/lendyhop/README.md

 #Changes

 2016/08/11

-    Added basic validations for
+-Added basic validations for

-        User creation
+--User creation

-        Item creation
+--Item creation

-        Tag creation
+--Tag creation

-        Checkout
+--Checkout

-    Bug fixes
+-Bug fixes

-        Hitting 'Back' when on the checkout screen would check the item out
+--Hitting 'Back' when on the checkout screen would check the item out

 2016/08/10

-    Add search
+-Add search

 2016/08/09

-    New features
+-New features

-        Added tags
+--Added tags

-        Added checkout
+--Added checkout

-    Bug fixes
+-Bug fixes

-        Not being logged in caused unexpected behvaiours
+--Not being logged in caused unexpected behvaiours

 2016/08/08

-    Tweaks
+-Tweaks

-        Updated CSS
+--Updated CSS

-        Users can logout
+--Users can logout

-        Comments require users to be logged in
+--Comments require users to be logged in

 2016/08/03

-    New features
+-New features

-        Added items
+--Added items

-    Tweaks
+-Tweaks

-        Merged POChop branch into master
+--Merged POChop branch into master

 2016/07/29

-    Tweaks
+-Tweaks

-        Users can login
+--Users can login

 2016/07/25

-    Work
+-Work

-        User creation
+--User creation

 2016/07/22

-    Work
+-Work

-        User creation
+--User creation

-    Tweaks
+-Tweaks

-        Created POChop branch for developing
+--Created POChop branch for developing